ciberkleid/platform-automation/README.md

 fly --target w login --team-name <YOUR-CONCOURSE-TEAM-NAME> --concourse-url <YOUR-CONCOURSE-URL>
 ```

-6. Set the pipeline.
-Enter the appropriate values at the prompts.
+6. Set the pipeline for a given tile using the [fly-set-pipeline.yml](fly-set-pipeline.yml) script.
+The script will prompt you for the required input.
 You can also accept the defaults in shown in brackets.
 The script will also prompt to ask if you wish to unpause and trigger the pipeline.
 ```
 . ./fly-set-pipeline
 ```

 7. The apply-changes job is configured to require a manual trigger.
 Keep an eye on the pipeline's progress and kick off the apply-changes job manually.
-Edit the file `pipeline-parameterized.yml` to make the trigger(s) automatic rather than manual.
+Edit the file [pipeline-parameterized.yml](pipeline-parameterized.yml) to make the trigger(s) automatic rather than manual.

 That's it!
 You're done.